act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Passed Example 6

-The `headers` attribute on the `th` cell refers to other `th` cells within the same `table`.
-Here the column header has a spans two columns.
+The `headers` attribute on the last two `th` elements refers to another `th` element within the same `table`.
+Here the column header has a span of two columns.

 ```html
 <table>